-Lee's reason for leaving was that he became disillusioned with the stagnant British country music scene and having to perform the same old mainstream country covers night in, night
+Lee's reason for leaving was that he became disillusioned with the stagnant British country music scene and having to perform the same old Jim Reeves and Johnny Cash covers night in and night

 On March 28, 1970 - Country Fever appeared at the second 'International Festival of Country Music' at Wembley Arena promoted by, Mervyn Conn.
 Before a

-12,000 capacity audience, the band appeared in their own right before also backing American acts, Don Gibson (Sea Of Heartbreak), Charlie Walker (Pick
+12,000 capacity audience, the band appeared in their own right and also backed American acts, Don Gibson (Sea Of Heartbreak), Charlie Walker (Pick